Skip to Content

 Here’s a question that our members have asked about the cost of their insurance:

-For example, an expanding family or a reduction in personal debt may differently influence your choice in the type and amount of cover you have.
-It’s important that you have the insurance cover that meets your needs at a cost that doesn’t unnecessarily diminish your retirement savings.
+As an example, an expanding family or a reduction in personal debt may impact your choice of the type and amount of cover you have.

-One simple check is to calculate your annual insurance premium as a percentage of your annual gross salary.
-If you have an Income Protection benefit for a period of more than two years, it’s likely that the cost of your insurance is more than 1%.
+If you have Income Protection with a benefit payment period of more than two years, it’s likely that the cost of your insurance will be more than 1% of your annual gross salary.

 We’re here to help